-At the time of writing there are eight basic fields, seven choice fields, six advanced fields, two content fields, seven button fields, and nine eCommerce fields.
+At the time of writing, there are eight basic fields, seven choice fields, six advanced fields, two content fields, seven button fields, and nine eCommerce fields.

 There are fields for preventing spam, displaying the form progress, displaying the current status of a user’s cart, and more.

-One of the best way to see how the available fiends can be used is to play around with the pre-made forms that are available.
+One of the best ways to see how the available fiends can be used is to play around with the pre-made forms that are available.
 You can then tweak things to suit your needs.

 If you click on the settings icon for a field you will see related options on the right-hand side.
 You can change every aspect of the field here.
 This includes the label and label position, default value, description, CSS classes, and whether there are any restrictions on the field such as a minimum or maximum amount of characters.

-Clicking on the conditional logic icon allows you to add many “If this, then do do this” type processes.
+Clicking on the conditional logic icon allows you to add many “If this, then do this” type processes.
 This can help make your form more dynamic.
 Actions are incredibly useful too.
-Most users will save submissions to their WordPress database and send an email to themselves to advise them of the submission; however you can also run WordPress hooks and redirect the user to a specific page.
+Most users will save submissions to their WordPress database and send an email to themselves to advise them of the submission; however, you can also run WordPress hooks and redirect the user to a specific page.